tomasfrancizco/ethernaut-foundry/README.md

 In this repo you will find all the solutions for the OpenZeppelin's **Ethernaut** challenges using Foundry.

-There is a brief explanation of what's going on in the Attacker contracts.
+There is a brief explanation of what's going on in the scripts.

 ## How is this repo structured?

-All examples are for challenge # 4, but the same applies to all of them.

-For each Ethernaut's challenge you will find 4 files
+For each Ethernaut's challenge you will find 2 files

 1. The challenge:

-`./src/04_CoinFlip/04_CoinFlip.sol`
+`src/00_Challenge.sol`

-2. The attacker contract:
+2. The attacker contract/script:

-`.src/04_CoinFlip/04_CoinFlipAttacker.sol`

-3. The deploy script

-`script/04_Deploy.s.sol`

-4. The Attack script

-`script/04_Attack.s.sol`

-Some challenges don't require an attacker contract and can be completed directly through the terminal via external calls.
-In those cases the `00_Attack.s.sol` has the instructions to do so.
+`script/00_Challenge.s.sol`

 ## Install and Run